MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/customizing-chat-copilot.md

 ```
 ---

+> [!NOTE]
-Since the app has been developed and tested with the GPT-3.5-turbo model, we recommend using that model for the completion and planner tasks.
-If you have access to GPT-4, you can also use that model instead for improved quality, but the performance will degrade.
-Because of this, we recommend using GPT-3.5-turbo for the completion tasks and GPT-4 for the more advanced planner tasks.
+> Since the app has been developed and tested with the GPT-3.5-turbo model, we recommend using that model for the completion and planner tasks.
+If you have access to GPT-4, you can also use that model for improved quality, but the speed of the app may degrade.
+Because of this, we recommend using GPT-3.5-turbo for the chat completion tasks and GPT-4 for the more advanced planner tasks.

 ## Choosing a planner
 Today, Chat Copilot supports two different planners: action and sequential.
-The action planner is the default planner; use this planner if you only want the planner to ever use a single function at a time.
-The sequential planner is a more advanced planner that allows the chat bot to string together _multiple_ functions.
+Action planner is the default planner; use this planner if you only want a plan with only a single step.
+The sequential planner is a more advanced planner that allows the agent to string together _multiple_ functions.

 If you want to use SequentialPlanner (multi-step) instead ActionPlanner (single-step), you'll want update the _appsettings.json_ file to use  SequentialPlanner.
 The following code snippet demonstrates how to configure the app to use SequentialPlanner.